 Are There Other Considerations When Costs Are Determined for Invoice Factoring?

 The non-bank lender is also going to take into consideration:

-- The number of invoices you are asking to factor.
+- The number of invoices you are asking for factor.

 - The average dollar amount of those invoices.

 - What the terms of the invoices are.